Yvancg/duck-meme-bot/README.md

 4. **Configure API Credentials:**

-   Update the placeholder values in `duck_meme_bot.py` with your actual API credentials for Twitter and Telegram.
-You can also set these as environment variables for better security.
+   Add your actual API credentials for Twitter and Telegram on Github as environment variables for better security.

 ### Running the Script Locally